 In today’s fast-paced world, adaptable marketing strategies can lead to fulfillment of ever-expanding sales opportunities.
 Using data analytics of customer behavior and feedback, you can implement, execute, and modify plans for optimized results.
 Integral to this effort is a well-developed, closely managed marketing funnel that drives sales and delivers a high return on investment (ROI).

-The funnel, which identifies various stages in converting potential customers into buyers, is a powerful, customer-focused tool.
-It has evolved, but the core elements remain the same.
-Our marketing funnel guide below defines the funnel and what marketing initiatives best align with each phase.
+The marketing funnel—which identifies various stages in converting potential customers into buyers—is a powerful, customer-focused tool.
+It has evolved over time, but the core elements remain the same.
+Our marketing funnel guide defines the funnel and explains what marketing initiatives best align with each phase.

 What is a marketing funnel?

 A marketing funnel defines the buyer journey from product or service and brand awareness to purchase completion.
 With the use of funnels, you can follow leads as they develop into prospects and customers.

 The funnel may also show you where and how leads and prospects get lost from “leaks in the funnel.”
 During the process, you can analyze ROI, shorten the buyer journey, and design a more tailored customer experience.
 In the end, this increases revenue, strengthens brand loyalty, and allows you to gradually improve your marketing strategy.

 In the past, new customers predictably passed through the marketing funnel one stage at a time, top to bottom, wide to narrow.
 In our digital age, the buyer’s journey is more complex, taking twists and turns.